Practice broken chords and left hand arpeggios with the most popular wedding song in music history.

 - Try to think of the song in groups of 8 bars, rather than in groups of 4

 Learning the Canon in D piano chords has never been easier than with Skoove!
+You can start your one month free trial now!

 The magic ingredient is the first four notes in the bass: I V vi IV.
 There are many modern pop songs that use that same harmonic structure.
 Some of those songs include “Let it Be” by The Beatles, and “Graduation (Friends Forever)” by Vitamin C.